Waka Hub Project 2025-2030

 -

-Create a world class educational facility promoting traditional knowledge and marine stewardship.
+Create an educational facility promoting traditional knowledge and marine stewardship.

 -